x13-me/OfficeDocs-Exchange/Outlook/mobile/resources.md

 - Posters and flyers to drive buzz and excitement
 - Tips and tricks email that shows you how Outlook mobile can help you stay on top of your day

-You can view resources for each phase of rollout below or download all the customer adoption resources from this Customer Adoption Pack .zip file.
+You can view resources for each phase of rollout below or download customer adoption resources from this Customer Adoption Pack .zip file.

 ## Why Outlook mobile